CiscoDevNet/terraform-provider-intersight/website/docs/d/os_configuration_file.html.markdown

 os.OsInstall object.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
-* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
 * `description`:(string) Description of the OS ConfigurationFile.
 * `file_content`:(string) The content of the entire configuration file is stored as value.
 The contentcan either be a static file content or a template content.The template is expected to conform to the golang template syntax.
 The valuesfrom os.Answers properties will be used to populate this template.
 * `internal`:(bool) The internal flag is set to true when configuration file is uploaded from OS Install wizard.
 Internal Configuration files will not be displayed in Answer Management Page.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `name`:(string) The name of the OS ConfigurationFile that uniquely identifies the configuration file.
-* `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
 * `supported`:(bool) An internal property that is used to distinguish between the pre-canned OSconfiguration file entries and user provided entries.